orchestral/workbench/README.md

 ## Official Documentation

-Documentation for Testbench can be found on the [packages.tools/workbench](https://packages.tools/workbench).
+Documentation for Workbench can be found on the [packages.tools/workbench](https://packages.tools/workbench).

 ## Contributing

-Thank you for considering contributing to Testbench!
+Thank you for considering contributing to Workbench!
 You can read the contribution guide [here](CONTRIBUTING.md).

 ## Code of Conduct